rust-basel/fullstack-rust-workshop/src/axum_hello_world.md

 The `Router` lets you define the endpoints of your webservice.
 You can attach different routes to it, as well as other middlewares.
 Middlewares are logical units, that are shared across different routes.
 One example would be an `Auth` middleware.

+The most basic function of axum with a router is **mapping requests to handlers**.
+A handler is anything that implements `IntoResponse`, and the most trivial example of this is a String, as in the line `format!("Hello {name}")`.

 After adding those few lines run.

 ```rust